Muguai/UniversityCourses/README.md

 # 2019 - Game Mechanism (C#, Unity)

 A speedracing game made in unity for my GameMechanism course.
+The game is all about conserving your momentum and going fast.
 I was 1 of 2 Programmer for this game and it was my first venture into 3d.

 Screenshots: